 The Board approved the Short-Term Incentive Framework in 2017 to ensure the variable remuneration complies with the BNM Policy Document on Corporate Governance.
-The Group bonus pool is determined based on the overall Group performance and is subject to risk adjustments.
+The framework was subsequently included in the Group Remuneration Policy and is subject to periodic review to ensure the variable remuneration complies with the BNM's Policy Document on Corporate Governance.
+The Group Bonus Pool is determined based on the overall Group performance and is subject to risk adjustments.
 The Group NRC takes into consideration collective input from Internal Audit, Risk Management and Compliance on both quantitative and qualitative risk outcomes to determine need for moderation to the Group Bonus Pool.
 The final bonus pool is approved by the Board.